hongkongkiwi/node-hongkong-trams/README.md

 ## Contributing

-Feel free to submit any pull requests or add functionality, I'm usually pretty responsive.
+Feel free to submit any pull requests or add functionality, I"m usually pretty responsive.

 If you like the module, please consider donating some bitcoin or litecoin.